-Through implementation of this policy we will ensure that our Federation provides a safe environment for children to learn and develop.
-We will cross reference to other policies relevant to our safeguarding in the school/college and make reference to them in this policy where relevant.
+Through implementation of this policy we will ensure that our Federation provides a safe environment for children (and vulnerable adults when in their setting) to learn and develop.
+We will cross reference to other policies relevant to our safeguarding in the Federation and make reference to them in this policy where relevant.